-Released in 2020, Warzone remains one of the hottest shooters in 2021.
-Though the game is lit, many gamers are still complaining about the constant crashes that generate Dev Error 6068.
+Released in 2020, Warzone is still one of the hottest FPS in 2021.
+The game is lit, but many gamers are still complaining about the constant crashes that shows a Dev Error 6068.
 If you happen to be one of them, don’t worry.
-Here we gathered several working fixes for your error, try them and get back to your game in a jiff.
+Here are some working fixes you can try.

 Try these fixes